sgopalan1/spring-caching-and-webclient/README.md

 # spring-caching-and-webclient
 A simple POC to showcase the Spring Caching abstraction to implement a JVM based Cache.
+Also has a simple implementation that uses WebClient to invoke a REST service.

 # Reference links
 ## Caching